taocpp/PEGTL/doc/Control-and-Debug.md

 The `apply()` and `apply0()`-functions can customise how actions with, and without, receiving the matched input are called, respectively.

-The `match`-function wraps the actual matching duseltronik and chooses the correct one based on whether control is enabled for `Rule`, and whether the current action is enabled and has an `apply()` or `apply0()`-function.
+The `match`-function wraps the actual matching Duseltronik and chooses the correct one based on whether control is enabled for `Rule`, and whether the current action is enabled and has an `apply()` or `apply0()`-function.

 ## Control Functions